stagfoo/fairybread/README.md

 var tag_color = sheet.getAll()['a'];
 sheet.add ('.button', `color:${tag_color}`);
 ```

-Well now that's everything for now.
-Now your css is in js you have function and vars and all that goodness.
+# Idea Behind Fairybread
+you have probably all read [this talk](https://speakerdeck.com/vjeux/react-css-in-js) and you have probably all had issues with libraries that have local binds not building.